petzval/btferret/README.md

 The original idea behind LE is that the server is a measurement device such as a temperature monitor.
 An LE client connects
 to the server, reads a value, and then disconnects.
 The data transferred is just a few bytes.
-The values are called characteristics, and the client can interrogate the server to find what services (characteristics) are available.
+The values are called characteristics (or sometimes attributes), and the client can interrogate the server to find what services (characteristics) are available.
 They can be readable, writeable or both.
-A Pi running btferret/btlib can act as an LE client or server.
+There are various [standard LE profiles](#3-12-standard-le-profiles) that specify the characteristics for common sensors such as heart rate, time, cycling speed, etc. A Pi running btferret/btlib can act as an LE client or server.
 LE characteristics can also have a notify property whereby the value is transmitted when it changes - without being asked by the client.

 The use of LE goes beyond this simple read operation and there are